 Tiryakiol has published articles on second/foreign language acquisition, teaching, and pedagogical grammar.
-His current research mainly focuses on the cognitive development of language both in children and adults.
+His current research mainly focuses on areas including language acquisition, variation, and attrition.
 He has experience teaching both foreign and heritage learners of Turkish in Turkey and in the U.S.

 Tiryakiol has a Distance Language Teaching certificate from the Yale University Center for Language Studies.
 In addition, he has the full Oral Proficiency Interview certificate in Turkish from the American Council on the Teaching of Foreign Languages (ACTFL).
 He is also a Turkish language representative in the Coalition of Community-Based Heritage Language Schools.